ONE DAY IN TAKAYAMA, JAPAN

 So during my visit in July 2023, I ate at these places:

 My favourite was Tenon Vegan Sushi (487 Bloor Street W, Toronto ON M5S 1Y2), which offers authentic Japanese sushi dishes and Thai appetizers.
-While it’s a rather small restaurant, their menu features an awesome selection of more than 30 sushi rolls and many fake meat, fish or seafood dishes.
+Their menu features an awesome selection of more than 30 sushi rolls and many fake meat, fish or seafood dishes.

 I went for the Soy beef on a Skewer appetizer, Kay Satay (Soy chicken on a stick with Thai peanut sauce), King Mushroom Special Roll, and Salmon Sashimi with cucumber.
 Everything was super tasty, so part of me just wanted to keep eating, lol!

 Another great restaurant I had to try was German Doner Kebab (246 Queen Street W, Toronto ON M5V 1Z7)!
-In case you don’t know, doner kebabs are a very popular street food in Germany, and while they serve meat, their Veggie Kebab with fries was delicious and very filling! :p
+In case you don’t know, doner kebabs are a very popular street food in Germany.
+Although they serve meat, their Veggie Kebab with fries was delicious and very filling! :p

 A triangular pita style bread filled with coleslaw, a veggie burger patty, tomato, red cabbage, and lettuce.
 A pack of fries is in the background.